MillsAirCode/CS320/README.md

 > # Run all tests
 > mvn test
 >
-> # Run a specific test suite (example)
+> # Run a specific test suite
-> mvn test -Dtest=TestSuiteName
+> mvn test -Dtest=CalculatorTestSuite
+> # Executes the CalculatorTestSuite, which tests basic arithmetic operations like addition and subtraction.
 >
-> [Add specific usage examples based on your Java files once provided, e.g., how to execute a Selenium script or generate a report.]
+> # Run a single test class
+> mvn test -Dtest=LoginValidationTest
+> # Runs the LoginValidationTest class to verify user authentication logic with mocked credentials.
 >
+> # Generate a test report
+> mvn surefire-report:report
+> # Produces an HTML report of test results, saved in the 'target/site' directory.
+>
 > Features
-> - Automated test execution for [specify what, e.g., UI, API, unit tests]
+> - Automated test execution for [specify what, UI, API, unit tests]
-> - Integration with [list frameworks/tools, e.g., JUnit, Selenium, etc.]
+> - Integration with JUnit
 > - Customizable test configurations
-> - Detailed reporting [specify format, e.g., HTML, XML]
+> - Detailed reporting [specify format, HTML, XML]
 > - [Add more features based on your project once files are analyzed]
 >
 > Project Structure